 The introduction of an external cooling source drastically impacts the bulk oil temperature and is influenced by the cooling media flow rate, temperature, and thermodynamic properties.
-Two types of oil cooling options are offered:
+Tuthill offers two types of oil cooling options:

-> COOLING COILS
+COOLING COILS

 Used with splash lubrication configuration, coils are submerged in the oil sumps.